How to Make Easy Stuffed Eggplant (Aubergine)

 - 1 clove

-- NB: Accurate quantities are not particularly important, and you can vary the ingredients according to taste or availability
+Note: Accurate quantities are not particularly important, and you can vary the ingredients according to taste or availability.

 - Cut the eggplant in half lengthways.
 Make criss-cross cuts into the eggplant flesh, taking care not to pierce the skin.

 - Sprinkle the exposed eggplant flesh with salt and leave for up to 30 minutes (to draw out the bitter juice).
 If you are in a hurry or feeling lazy, you can skip this step—I often don't bother with it.

 - Meanwhile, peel the onion and chop into fairly small pieces.
 Fry the onion gently in a saucepan with 1 tablespoon of olive oil until translucent and golden.

 - Rinse the eggplant in water, squeezing to remove the bitter juice if you have previously salted it.
 With a knife, dig out most of the flesh, trying not to pierce the skin, and add just the flesh to the saucepan.
 Place the empty skins into a baking dish and sprinkle a teaspoonful of water on them to prevent them drying out, and then place the dish in the oven on Gas marked 7 for about 5 minutes.

 - Add chopped courgette to the saucepan (optional).

 - Chop the tomatoes into small pieces and add them to the onions, together with a tablespoonful of water, and add salt and the other flavorings; continue cooking for about five minutes until the mixture is soft.